Apirle/Cyberpunk-2077-FPS-BOOSTER-EASY-BOOST-/README.md

 Originaly known as "EZ Optimizer"

-I re-made it since a lot of people were suspicious that the original was a malware as well.
+I re-made it since a lot of people were suspicious that the original was a malware.